 Habitat: Yellow Salsify grows in disturbed places with moderate to dry moisture conditions, various soil types, and establishes a large taproot.
 It propagates by re-seeding and is frequently seen on roadsides and other untended patches of ground.

 Names: "Goatsbeard" refers to the fuzzy seed head.
 See bottom of page for some notes on name confusion.
 The genus Tragopogon is from two Greek words, tragos, meaning 'goat' and pogon, meaning 'beard'.
 The species, dubius, means 'doubtful'.
-The author name for the plant classification, ‘Scop.,’ is for Giovanni Antonio Scopoli (1723-1788), Tyrolean naturalist who studied and published on plants, insects, animals and birds of the Tyrol.
+The author name for the plant classification from 1772 - ‘Scop.,’ is for Giovanni Antonio Scopoli (1723-1788), Tyrolean naturalist who studied and published on plants, insects, animals and birds of the Tyrol.
 The genus Scopolia is named for him.
 An older synonym for the scientific name is Tragopogon major.

 Comparisons: Yellow Salsify differs from T. pratensis, the Meadow Goatsbeard, where the leaves are backward curving, the flower bracts, while just visible beyond the rays, are much shorter and the flower stalk is not enlarged below the flower head.
 T. pratensis is also found in more moist sites - see comparison below.